kylejtobin/ai-native-app/README.md

 │   ├── philosophy.md        # ⭐ The "why" - Read this first
 │   ├── install.md           # Platform-specific setup
 │   ├── development.md       # Daily workflow and practices
+│   ├── documentation-strategy.md # 📝 How to maintain docs
 │   ├── infra/               # Infrastructure deep dives
 │   │   ├── guide.md         # 🧭 Navigation by scenario
 │   │   ├── systems.md       # What each component does